PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 $~$

-To determine the coefficients $c_0, c_1, \ldots c_{M(K)}$, we use a uniform distribution, supported on the problem domain, to sample a collection of coordinates which we call {\it extraction points}.
-Let $N_{Extract} \in \mathbb{N}$ denote the number of extraction points.
-At each extraction point, $(t, x)$, we evaluate $U$, along with its first $M$ spatial derivatives.
+We call the functions $1, U, D_{x} U, \ldots, (D_{x}^M U)^K$ on the right-hand side of \ref{eq:PolyPDE:Short:2} the \emph {library terms}.
+To determine the coefficients $c_0, c_1, \ldots, c_{M_K}$, we draw $N_{Extract}$ samples from a uniform distribution over $\Omega$.
+We call the resulting coordinates {\it extraction points}.
+Here, $N_{Extract}$ is another user-specified hyperparameter.
+At each extraction point, $(t, x)$, we evaluate $U$, along with its first $M$ spatial partial derivatives.
 Using these values, we calculate each term occurring on the right-hand side of equation \ref{eq:PolyPDE:Short:2}.
-We subsequently construct the {\it Library of candidate terms}, $L(U)$, at these locations.
-This Library is an $N_{Extract}$ by $M(K)$ matrix, whose $i,j$ entry holds the value of the $j$th candidate term at the $i$th extraction point.
+We subsequently construct the {\it Library of candidate terms}, $L(U)$, at these locations. $L(U)$ is an $N_{Extract}$ by $M_K$ matrix, whose $i,j$ entry holds the value of the $j$th candidate term at the $i$th extraction point.
 Let $b(N) \in \mathbb{R}^{N_{Extract}}$ be the vector whose $i$th component holds the value of $N$ at the $i$th extraction point.
-Finally, let $c = (c_0, c_1, \ldots c_{M(K)}) \in \mathbb{R}^{M(K)}$.
+Finally, let $c = (c_0, c_1, \ldots, c_{M_K}) \in \mathbb{R}^{M_K}$.
 Then,

 We seek a sparse vector, $c$, which satisfies this equation in the least-square sense.
 Finding the coefficient vector, $c$, therefore boils down to a sparse regression problem.
-To find $c$, we propose a new method that builds on Guyon et al.'s Recursive Feature Elimination method \cite{guyon2002gene}.
+To find $c$, we propose a new method that builds on Guyon et al.'s Recursive Feature Elimination (REF) method \cite{guyon2002gene}.
 First, we normalize $L(U)$ such that each of its columns has unit $L^2$ norm.
-To do this, we define $L'(U)$ as follows:
+To do this, we define $\tilde{L}(U)$ as follows:

-Where, in general, $M_k$ denotes the $k$th column of some arbitrary matrix $M$.
+Where, in general, $A_k$ denotes the $k$th column of some arbitrary matrix $A$.
 With this, equation \ref{eq:LeastSquares} becomes the following:

 Where $c'_k = c_k\| L(U)_k \|_2$.
-We apply the Recursive Feature Elimination algorithm to this linear system and base our feature importance metric on the least-squares residual of a candidate solution.
-If $c$ is a candidate, then the least-squares residual of $c$, denoted $R(c)$, is given by
+We apply RFE to this linear system, and base our feature importance metric on the least-squares residual of a candidate solution.
+If $c$ is a candidate, then the least-squares residual of $c$, denoted $R_{LS}(c)$, is given by